 A diversity statement and research statement are optional.

 Students are admitted to the online MS ENE program in either fall or spring semester.
-The deadline for applications for those interested in enrolling in fall is April 15.
-For those wanting to enroll in Spring, the application deadline is December 1.
+For those interested in enrolling in the fall, the deadline to apply is April 15.
+For those interested in spring semester enrollment, the deadline to apply is December 1.

 For More Information

-Prof. Audeen Fentiman, Crowley Family Professor in Engineering Education, firstname.lastname@example.org
+Audeen Fentiman, Crowley Family Professor in Engineering Education, firstname.lastname@example.org or